 An AMA on reddit.com with game director Bruce Straley and creative director Neil Druckman revealed some interesting things:

 Early in development, Joel's last name was given as "Miller" and Ellie's as "Williams," but Neil Druckmannrevealed that the decision was made to cut all last names from the final product.
 These names are still listed in the Japanese manual, however.

 Joel rescuing Ellie from the operating room was originally going to be a cutscene, which can be seen parodied here (spoilers, obviously) with Troy Baker and Merle Dandridge singing the dialogue in the ending.

-Both Neil Druckmann and Troy Baker have shown interest in Josh Brolin to play Joel in the movie adaptation, while Ashley Johnson's own personal choice for Ellie is Game of Thrones actress Maisie Williams, to which said actress has stated that she "wouldn't say no" to playing her.
-Whether these are the actors that will actually end up in the roles however remains to be seen.
+Before the movie was officially shelved, both Neil Druckmann and Troy Baker had shown interest in Josh Brolin to play Joel, while Ashley Johnson's own personal choice for Ellie was Game of Thrones actress Maisie Williams, to which said actress has stated that she'd have been very happy to play her.

 Hugh Jackman was rumored to be considered for the role of Joel as well.
 Funnily enough, Logan, in which Jackman starred, and is seen by many as a spiritual adaptation of this game's story, came out right around the time the movie was officially cancelled in late 2016/ early 2017.

 Ellie and Joel's conversation while in the car headed for Pittsburgh, while taking place a while into the game, was the first scene Ashley and Troy tried out for together.